Manthan109/KlimaticWeatherApp/README.md

-# klimatic
+# Klimatic

 A new Flutter project.
-This app is an example of parsing JSON API
+This app is an example of parsing JSON API .
-I have used OpenWeatherMap JSON API to get weather information This app is just a general waether app to get info like minimum and maximum temperature , humidity and current temperature
+I have used OpenWeatherMap JSON API to get weather information.
+This app is just a general weather app to get info like minimum and maximum temperature , humidity and current temperature.
+Here are the screenshots of the screens of how the app looks

 ## Getting Started